melissawm/acquire-docs/getting_started.md

 ```

 Now we'll configure each output, or sink device.
-For both simulaed cameras, we'll be writing to Zarr, a format which supports chunked arrays.
+For both simulated cameras, we'll be writing to Zarr, a format which supports chunked arrays.

 ```python